Dear Santa

 Christmas is the time for recognising what really matters in life.

-Love and God bless to every one.
+Love and God bless to everyone.
+Christmas - what really matters

 Santa, Mrs Claus and PercyPostElf